-Any situation where a child ingests even the smallest amount of THC, well, we’re not going to lie, it’s just not good.
+Any situation where a child ingests even the smallest amount of THC is just not good.
 Here’s how to keep them safe.

 Now, marijuana is legal for medicinal and recreational use in more than half the nation, and the kids, well, they apparently know no boundaries when it comes to sniffing out the parental stash.
 That’s right, mom and dad, not even the tried and true underwear drawer is safe anymore.

 It seems that every time we turn around a new report has emerged, showing that more children are being admitted to hospital emergency rooms all across the country to be treated for marijuana-related poisonings.
 Most of these cases are the result of little Jimmy getting into his mom’s THC-infused candies and biting off way more than his small body and mind can handle.